nielsenjared/nielsenjared.github.io/content/blog/probability-theory/index.md

 But what is the probability that you would use it?

 100%

+There are two primary reasons to learn probability theory:

+* Humans are bad at calculating probabilities

+* You'll use it every day

+TODO

 If you are programming in one of the two most popular languages, Python or JavaScript, you are using probability every day in dictionaries and objects.
 It’s baked into the design and history of hash tables.
 In The Art of Computer Programming, Donald Knuth uses the birthday paradox to address one of the problems with hashing: